pexels-christina-morillo-1181516.jpg

 — Auntie Avery

-Disclaimer: The content, workshops, and community experiences provided through Hey Auntie! are for educational, informational, and peer support purposes only.
+The content, workshops, and community experiences provided through Hey Auntie! are for educational, informational, and peer support purposes only.
 We are not a licensed mental health provider, and the services offered here are not a substitute for therapy, counseling, or professional mental health treatment.
 If you are experiencing a mental health crisis or need personalized therapeutic support, we strongly encourage you to seek care from a licensed mental health professional or contact local emergency services.
 Participation in our programs does not establish a therapeutic relationship.

 We honor the power of reflection and care—and we believe in getting the support you deserve.